fza99/TestRestAPI/README.md

 # 1.Rest API TEST

 ## REST API Test Cases
-This repository contains test cases for two popular REST APIs: [Lien http PoetryDB](https://github.com/thundercomb/poetrydb#readme) and
+This repository contains test cases for two popular REST APIs: [PoetryDB](https://github.com/thundercomb/poetrydb#readme) and [Cat Facts](https://github.com/alexwohlbruck/cat-facts).
- [Lien http Cat Facts](https://github.com/alexwohlbruck/cat-facts).
 The test cases are written in Python using the requests library for making API requests and assertions for validating responses.

 ## Validation Approach: